 Current and prospective investors in plastic recycling remain uncertain about how or whether the Global Plastics Treaty being written by the United Nations Environment Program (UNEP) will provide genuine backing to their efforts.

-At the autumn 2024 International Environment Council (IEC) meeting of the Brussels-based Bureau of International Recycling (BIR), held in Singapore in late October, several presenters expressed skepticism as to whether the treaty will create mandatory recycling targets that would provide a boost to a global plastic recycling market that has experienced a difficult year.
+At the International Environment Council (IEC) meeting of the Brussels-based Bureau of International Recycling (BIR), held in Singapore in late October, several presenters expressed skepticism as to whether the treaty will create mandatory recycling targets that would provide a boost to a global plastic recycling market that has experienced a difficult year.

-BIR Trade and Environmental Director Alev Somer was among those who cautioned recyclers that a ratified version of the treaty may end up being a “voluntary agreement” rather than a “legally binding treaty.”
+BIR Trade and Environmental Director Alev Somer was among those who cautioned recyclers that a ratified version of the treaty may end up being a voluntary agreement rather than a legally binding treaty.

 Plastic recycler Max Craipeau of Singapore-based Greencore Resources says a legally binding version of the treaty would have a greater impact in Asia, from where most of the world’s ocean-bound plastic emanates.
-“If this is legally binding, it will have a fantastic effect in Asia,” he remarked.

 Craipeau said a mandatory recycled content percentage for packaging was particularly important, calling it “essential” for plastic recyclers to be profitable in Asia.
 “If not, it will be like Europe,” said Craipeau, referring to a situation where brand owners and packaging producers seem to have bypassed recycled-content resins this year when the price drifted higher than that for virgin material.

-Sophie Sicard of France-based Paprec, who joined the discussion remotely, said extended producer responsibility (EPR) program backing—which could be a part of the final UNEP treaty—could be “useful to increase collection” in Asia and other parts of the world with developing economies.
+Sophie Sicard of France-based Paprec, who joined the discussion remotely, said extended producer responsibility (EPR) program backing—which could be a part of the final UNEP treaty—could be useful to increase collection in Asia and other parts of the world with developing economies.

-However, she cautioned, EPR programs “must not become monopolies and competitors to our industry,” another challenge to plastic recycling investors that has reared its head in Europe.
+However, she cautioned, EPR programs must not become monopolies and competitors to our industry, another challenge to plastic recycling investors that has reared its head in Europe.

 Robin Wiener, president of the Washington-based Recycled Materials Association (ReMA), said that organization sees proposed aspects of the Global Plastics Treaty it favors but others that cause concern.